Droidking18/matcha/README.md

 ## Synopsis

-An instagram like website written with Apache, PHP and MYSQL.
+An dating website written with Apache, PHP and MYSQL.
 Project part of the web branch at WeThinkCode_.
-No libraries were allowed (both in front and back).
+No libraries were used (both in front and back).

 ## Requirements